felixlu/awesome-stars/topics.md

 - [artilleryio/artillery](https://github.com/artilleryio/artillery) - The complete load testing platform.
 Everything you need for production-grade load tests.
 Serverless & distributed.
 Load test with Playwright.
 Load test HTTP APIs, GraphQL, WebSocket, and more.
 Use any
 - [Kong/kong](https://github.com/Kong/kong) - 🦍 The API and AI Gateway
 - [touch-callable/touch-callable](https://github.com/touch-callable/touch-callable) - Automatically generate a Web UI for Python function using type annotations.
-- [Tencent/APIJSON](https://github.com/Tencent/APIJSON) - 🏆 实时 零代码、全功能、强安全 ORM 库 🚀 后端接口和文档零代码，前端(客户端) 定制返回 JSON 的数据和结构 🏆 Real-Time coding-free, powerful and secure ORM 🚀  providing APIs and Docs without coding by Backend, and the returned JSON of API can be
+- [Tencent/APIJSON](https://github.com/Tencent/APIJSON) - 🏆 Real-Time coding-free, powerful and secure ORM 🚀  providing APIs and Docs without coding by Backend, and the response JSON can be customized by Frontend(Client) users 🏆 实时 零代码、全功能、强安全 ORM 库 🚀 后端接口和文

 ## shell